-The CAPC program will be operating at General Currie Early Learning Centre beginning November 4th.
-We are looking forward to having children and caregivers return to our program.
+We are looking forward to welcoming children and caregivers to our program on Tuesday afternoon 12:30 pm-2:15 pm at Thompson School and Thursday morning 9:30 am - 11:15 am at General Currie Early Learning Centre.
 We will be operating at a reduced capacity, which means fewer families per day to accommodate cleaning and disinfecting protocols.
 We ask that only ONE adult attends with children.

-To ensure Health & Safety protocols, NO DROP-INS allowed, online booking for all sessions will be required (in-person, Zoom and outdoor).
-Pre-Booking of appointments on Eventbrite.
+To ensure Health & Safety protocols, NO DROP-INS allowed, online booking for all sessions will be required.

-In addition to CAPC in-person and online programs for children and their families, the Touchstone Early Years staff continues to provide outreach support for families by phone, email and WeChat.
+In addition to CAPC in-person programs for children and their families, the Touchstone Early Years staff continues to provide outreach support for families by phone, email and WeChat.

 Join us on WeChat: Join un WeChat: CAP-C is a federally funded program that provides a supportive learning environment and community support to parents, grandparents, caregivers and their children aged 0-6 years.